Ay-O: The Rainbow Artist

 Ay-O represented Japan at the Venice Biennale in 1966 and at the São Paulo Biennale in 1971.
 He also built the famed "Tactile Rainbow Room" at the Osaka World's Fair in 1970.
-In 1971, true to his Demokato debut, he adapted 10 American Naïve paintings and created a rainbow version that he called Nashville Skyline.
-Ay-O's attachment to Douanier Rousseau's work is another proof of his interest for naïve art.
+In 1971, true to his Demokrato roots, he adapted 10 American Naïve paintings and created a rainbow version that he called Nashville Skyline.
+Ay-O's attachment to Douanier Rousseau's work is another proof of his interest in naïve art.
 In 1987 he did a series of Rainbow Happenings, with Rainbow Happening #17 being a 300m Rainbow Eiffel Tower project in Paris.
-As a rainbow artist Ay-O's work embraces abstraction more decisively than in his previous period, and human form when present in a rainbow context becomes itself abstract.
-One special work from the period 8:15 A.M.
-(1988), done for Hiroshima's MOCA represents the explosion with his Rainbow palette.
+As a rainbow artist, Ay-O embraced abstraction more decisively than before; when human forms appear in his rainbow works, they too become abstract.
+One notable work from this period, 8:15 A.M.
+(1988), created for Hiroshima's MOCA, depicts the atomic explosion in his rainbow palette.